 The Full Rainbow – Aim for three cups or more of veggies a day, and eat at least one type at every meal, including breakfast, Blatner says.
 Add sliced tomatoes to your avocado toast, throw some shredded greens in your eggs or make a green smoothie.
 And while all vegetables are good for you, cruciferous ones (broccoli, cauliflower, kale) and dark, leafy greens (arugula, mustard greens, watercress) are especially powerful because they help keep your cells healthy, say Clarke and Jarosh.

 Clean Protein – Eat more plant protein during your jump-start, since this type of food has impactful health benefits.
 Legumes are high in filling fiber; tofu is rich in calcium.
 When you do go for animal protein, opt for grass-fed beef, pastured pork, and organic chicken, which may be leaner and healthier.
+Fish such as Mackerel is also a good option.

 Real Grains – Consume three to five servings of 100-percent whole grains like brown rice, oats, millet, and quinoa each day.
 Because they have no additives, whole grains are supernutritious.
 They’re also chewy and full of water, so they keep you satisfied, research shows.